Property showings are a must in the rental business.

 There are two kinds of property showings: individual showings and open houses.

 Open houses, on the other hand, are open to anyone who wants to walk through the property.
-While an open house will bring a larger pool of prospective tenants into the unit, it’s more prone to bringing in people with no real intention of signing a lease.
+While an open house will bring a larger pool of prospective residents into the unit, it’s more prone to bringing in people with no real intention of signing a lease.

-Open houses are more effective the more prospective tenants you can attract.
+Open houses are more effective the more prospective residents you can attract.
 As such, you should schedule an open house at a time that would work best for most people.
 While nobody wants to work on weekends, scheduling an open house on a weekend afternoon will maximize your chances of getting a good turnout.
 In our experience, an open house should last around two hours.

 Popular questions include: